Easy Copycat Panda Express Mixed Vegetables Recipe

 • Serve family-style with multiple dishes

-• Include fortune cookies for authentic experience
+• Include fortune cookies for an authentic experience

 cooked mixed vegetables on a platter